 - Self-Fulfilling Prophecy: Attempted by Brad, averted by Demurra, because "This isn't a fairy tale."

-- Shmuck Bait: Subverted; the bright and cheery path through the Maze of Delusion looks like an obvious trap, but it turns out to be perfectly safe.
+- Shmuck Bait: Subverted; the bright and cheery path through the Labyrinth of Delusion looks like an obvious trap, but it turns out to be perfectly safe.

 - Squee!: Wander, many times.
 He really enjoys being the hero rescuing the princess.

-- Wham Line: Princess Demurra referring to Drakor as her "beloved".
+- Wham Line: Princess Demurra referring to Draykor as her "beloved".

 - Aside Glance: Hater does one when Wander tames the pit monster.

 - Audience Participation Song: The Watchdogs eventually join in singing Hater's birthday song.

 - Bait-and-Switch: "I am afraid...I'm afraid you aren't enjoying your birthday party."